 Our estimate for your monthly expenses for the Great Pyrenees is just that: an estimate.
 The decisions that you make and the health of your dog will obviously impact the costs that you can expect.
 Are you grooming your dog and brushing their teeth or paying to have it done?

-One area that your monthly costs are guaranteed to be high is your pup’s food.
+One area where your monthly costs are guaranteed to be high is your pup’s food.
 This is something that you need to expect if you’re interested in taking care of a large dog.

 We haven’t factored in any unexpected costs because they may or may not happen.
 Accidents are practically guaranteed, however, so it’s always wise to have room in your budget for emergencies.